gicentre/litvis/CONTRIBUTING.md

 1. Open <https://www.npmjs.com/package/mume-with-litvis> and verify that the package version has been updated.

-1. Commit your change in `package.json` and push both commits to the master branch on github.
+1. Commit your change in `package.json` and push both commits to the `main` branch on github.

 You may also want to cherry-pick the first commit to `mume` in order to keep the fork in sync with its origin.
 Example pull request: [shd101wyy/mume#79](https://github.com/shd101wyy/mume/pull/79).

 #### 2. Produce a new version of the Atom package

-1. Check out the latest commit on the `master` branch of <https://github.com/gicentre/markdown-preview-enhanced-with-litvis.git>.
+1. Check out the latest commit on the `main` branch of <https://github.com/gicentre/markdown-preview-enhanced-with-litvis.git>.

 1. Run `npm install`.